matmper/laravel-repository-release/README.md

-# Rest API - Users Transactions
+# Laravel Repository Release

-Package to simplify the use of repositories in Laravel
+Package to simplify the use of database repositories in Laravel

 <p align="center">
     <a href="http://makeapullrequest.com">